docker-library/docs/rabbitmq/content.md

 ## Running the daemon

 One of the important things to note about RabbitMQ is that it stores data based on what it calls the "Node Name", which defaults to the hostname.
-What this means for usage in Docker is that we should either specify `-h`/`--hostname` or `-e RABBITMQ_NODENAME=...` explicitly for each daemon so that we don't get a random hostname and can keep track of our data:
+What this means for usage in Docker is that we should specify `-h`/`--hostname` explicitly for each daemon so that we don't get a random hostname and can keep track of our data:

-	docker run -d -e RABBITMQ_NODENAME=my-rabbit --name some-rabbit rabbitmq:3
+	docker run -d --hostname my-rabbit --name some-rabbit rabbitmq:3

 If you give that a minute, then do `docker logs some-rabbit`, you'll see in the output a block similar to:

-	=INFO REPORT==== 31-Dec-2014::23:21:09 ===
+	=INFO REPORT==== 6-Jul-2015::20:47:02 ===
-	node           : my-rabbit@988c28b0eb2e
+	node           : rabbit@my-rabbit
 	home dir       : /var/lib/rabbitmq
-	config file(s) : /etc/rabbitmq/rabbitmq.config (not found)
+	config file(s) : /etc/rabbitmq/rabbitmq.config
-	cookie hash    : IFQiLgiJ4goGJrdsLJvN7A==
+	cookie hash    : UoNOcDhfxW9uoZ92wh6BjA==
-	log            : undefined
+	log            : tty
-	sasl log       : undefined
+	sasl log       : tty
-	database dir   : /var/lib/rabbitmq/mnesia/my-rabbit
+	database dir   : /var/lib/rabbitmq/mnesia/rabbit@my-rabbit

-Note the `database dir` there, especially that it has my `RABBITMQ_NODENAME` appended to the end for the file storage.
+Note the `database dir` there, especially that it has my "Node Name" appended to the end for the file storage.
 This image makes all of `/var/lib/rabbitmq` a volume by default.

 ### Management Plugin

 There is a second set of tags provided with the [management plugin](https://www.rabbitmq.com/management.html) installed and enabled by default, which is available on the standard management port of 15672, with the default username and password of `guest` / `guest`:

-	docker run -d -e RABBITMQ_NODENAME=my-rabbit --name some-rabbit rabbitmq:3-management
+	docker run -d --hostname my-rabbit --name some-rabbit rabbitmq:3-management

 You can access it by visiting `http://container-ip:15672` in a browser or, if you need access outside the host, on port 8080:

-	docker run -d -e RABBITMQ_NODENAME=my-rabbit --name some-rabbit -p 8080:15672 rabbitmq:3-management
+	docker run -d --hostname my-rabbit --name some-rabbit -p 8080:15672 rabbitmq:3-management

 You can then go to `http://localhost:8080` or `http://host-ip:8080` in a browser.